The Dos and Don’ts For Selling Your Home in Denver

 The Cottage Collection represents a new line of single family homes being offered by David Weekley, priced from the low $300,000 range.
 They will be nicely appointed 2 story homes ranging from 1,500 to 1,900 square feet.
 2 and 3 bedroom floor plans are standard with completion scheduled for August/September.

-The Paired Home Collection is a new concept for David Weekly in Stapleton’s Conservatory Green.
+The Paired Home Collection is a new concept for David Weekly in Central Park’s Conservatory Green.
 They are offering 3 distinct floor plans priced from the low $300,000.
 They will be attached ranging from 1,400 to 1,600 square feet with 2 and 3 bedroom plans available.
 Completion of the Paired collection will mirror the Cottage Collection with delivery scheduled for August/September.

 Our Favorite Spot: The Punch Bowl Denver